BrandonXu6106/obsidianpublish/content/thoughts/transformers.md

 > - Our model should generalize to longer sentences without any efforts.
 Its values should be bounded.
 > - It must be deterministic.
 >
-> We try to [[regularization|regularize]] our weights to ensure they stay close to zero (but not zero exactly!).
+> We try to [[regularization.md|regularize]] our weights to ensure they stay close to zero (but not zero exactly!).
 This would disproportionately distort the embeddings of later tokens!
 Even if we embed it as a _fraction_ of the total sequence length (so that the position embedding for the first token is a column-vector of $0$ and the $1$ for the last token), that wouldn't work either as for different lengths of inputs, we would get different position embeddings for the same token position.
 >
 > The people who wrote the original Transformer paper "Attention Is All You Need" came up with a very smart way of representing position by using:
 >